Last Updated on

-Caffeine for example can increase your energy through raising your metabolism, but it can also temporarily remove the effects of fatigue .
+Caffeine, for example, can increase your energy by raising your metabolism, but it can also temporarily remove the effects of fatigue .

 Your RPE is the rate of perceived exertion for an exercise.
 So walking 20 meters would be a 1/10 while deadlifting three times your body weight would be a 10/10.